 For example:

-• In my current role, I have organized and directed teams of technicians, analysts, and individual contributors to improve user engagement and adoption for an innovative and new direct-to-consumer mobile app.
+• In my current role, I have organized and directed teams of technicians, analysts, and individual contributors.
+My main goal is to improve user engagement and adoption for an innovative and new direct-to-consumer mobile app.

 Know your audience

-Understanding who you are talking to goes hand-in-hand with knowing the goals of the company, but it also includes the setting in which you are being interviewed and the seniority of the speaker.
+Understanding who you are talking to goes hand-in-hand with knowing the goals of the company.
+However, it also includes the setting in which you are being interviewed and the seniority of the speaker.

 For example, suppose you are a finance director who's seeking a horizontal move to a new company.
-The way you speak to a hiring manager in an initial interview is very different than how you would approach speaking to the CFO in a final-round interview.
-The former wants the big picture that shows you understand the requirements of the role and the latter would want a more technical answer on how you can directly help that company.
+The way you speak to a hiring manager in an initial interview is very different than how you would approach speaking to the CEO in a final-round interview.
+The first one wants the big picture that shows you understand the requirements of the role.
+The executive, on the other hand, would want a more technical answer on how you can directly help that company.

 With this, consider again where the company is in its history.
 Chances are that an interview with a tech startup is going to be much more lax than one with a Fortune 500 bank with 100 years of culture and reputation.